sgomezgomez/StatisticalInference_CourseProject/StatisticalInference_CourseProject.md

 ##             25.35603             25.00000
 ```

-### Distribution
+## Distribution

-Below is the code and figure of the actual overlapping plot of the "Baseline" and Sample mean frequency distributions, including vertical lines for their mean values, and of the theoretical (1/lambda) exponential distribution mean.
+Below is the code and figure of the actual overlapping plot of the "Baseline" and Sample mean frequency distributions, including vertical lines for sample mean mean, and median values, and of the theoretical (1/lambda) exponential distribution mean.

+It is important to highlight the fact that the "Baseline" frequency is shaped approximately as a theoretical exponential distribution whereas the sample mean frequency histogram reflects a shape similar to a normal distribution.

 ```r